Glossary

 Minor: In Oregon, any person younger than 21 years of age.

-OLCC: Oregon Liquor Control Commission.
+OLCC: Oregon Liquor and Cannabis Commission.

 Oxidation: The process by which the body burns alcohol for elimination.
 The liver oxidizes 90% of alcohol, at a rate equal to about one average drink per hour.